aletheon/eleutherios-flutter/README.md

 This way of managing policies, forums or services doesn't scale to enable more than one person or businesses to join.

+Eleutherios enables people or businesses to:

+- Create policies
 - Create rules for policies
 - Create forums
 - Join forums